jennifertieu/jennifertieu/README.md

 Frontend Developer
 -------------

 I'm a passionate front-end developer dedicated to crafting exceptional digital experiences.
-I specialize in creating websites and user interfaces that are well-designed, performant, and adhere to accessibility and SEO practices.
+I specialize in creating websites and user interfaces that are well-designed, performant, accessible, and adhere to SEO practices.

 * 🖥️  See my portfolio at [jennifertieu.com](http://jennifertieu.com)
 * ✉️  You can contact me at [jennifer.tieuu@gmail.com](mailto:jennifer.tieuu@gmail.com)